StevensonKuo/Xantico/README.md

 # Xantico
-A PHP helper to build Bootstrap compatible html code automatically by object oriental programming.
+A PHP helper to build Bootstrap compatible html code automatically using OOP syntax.

 ## Demo
 Please check the demo pages: